-There are two functions that parse NWA descriptions, both declared in opennwa/NwaParser.hpp in namespace opennwa:
+There are two functions that parse NWA descriptions, both declared in wali/nwa/NWAParser.hpp in namespace wali::nwa:

-'''

-NwaRefPtr read_nwa(std::istream & is, std::string name = NULL)
+NWARefPtr read_nwa(std::istream & is, std::string name = NULL)

-'''

 Reads a description of a single NWA from is and returns it.
 The serialization format allows an optional name for an NWA; if one is specified and name is non-null, then the name is stored in the string pointed to by name.